-Dr. Viswanath received the Outstanding Health Communication Scholar Award (2010), jointly given out by the International Communication Association and the National Communication Association.
-He is a recipient of the Mayhew Derryberry Award from the American Public Health Association (APHA) for his contribution to health education research and theory (2009).
+In recognition of his academic and professional achievements, Dr. Viswanath received several awards including the Postdoctoral Mentor of the Year Award from the Dana-Farber Cancer Institute, Joseph W. Cullen Memorial Award For Excellence in Tobacco Research, American Society for Preventive Oncology, the Dale Brashers Distinguished Mentorship Award, National Communication Association, Outstanding Health Communication Scholar Award jointly given out by the International Communication Association and the National Communication Association and the Mayhew Derryberry Award from the American Public Health Association (APHA) for his contribution to health education research and theory and the CLA Alumnus of Notable Achievement, University of Minnesota.
+He delivered the 23rd Annual Aubrey Fisher Lecture at University of Utah in 2009.
 He was elected Fellow of the International Communication Association (2011), the Society for Behavioral Medicine (2008) and the Midwest Association for Public Opinion Research (2006).
-He was the Chair of the Board of Scientific Counselors for the National Center for Health Marketing at the Centers for Disease Control and Prevention (CDC) from 2008-2010.
-He is currently a member of the National Vaccine Advisory Committee of the U.S. Department of Health and Human Services.

 For more information about Dr. Viswanath’s research, visit https://www.hsph.harvard.edu/viswanathlab/.